designer-for-camel/camel-designer/README.md

 ## How-To guide

 To get more familiar with the available functionality, check the [*HOW-TO*](./docs/how-to.md) guide which includes step by step details and helpful animations.

-## Requirements

-  Pending definition

-## Extension Settings

-  Pending definition

 ## Pending code improvements